Release from what, silly girl, there is nothing wrong.

 For the record, I do not have bed bugs.
 Mainly because I refuse to accept that I could.
 If I do have them, it means I’ve brought them back from the cabin in the mountains where I flew in a private plane to frolic on the snowy slopes.
 Poor, poor me.

 A 24-karat asshole.

 But no. I’m going with bird mites and I expect all the spiders I’ve provided with lodging to rally on my behalf.
 End of (that) story.

 Unrequited love?
 Get the fuck over it.
 Think of all the people you’ve spoken to lately, who say they don’t “know” if they’ve ever been in love.
-Whaaa?
-When one’s in love, one knows it, and for someone like me who has no trouble falling in love, it’s unfathomable that there are people walking around the world who don’t know the feeling.
+Whaaat?
+When one is in love, one knows it, and for someone like me who has no trouble falling in love, it’s unfathomable that there are people walking around the world who don’t know the feeling.
 So I’ll never be one to wish I didn’t feel this way.
 Even if it’s unrequited.

 “You’re so honest, H., you’re so open,” people tell me.
 Yes, I am.
 It’s by far, my best quality.
 It liberates me from myself and bonds me to others.

 But she’ll get around to bringing her dusty car to the car-wash.
-When you think your black car is stolen because you don’t recognize the beige one in its place, it’s time.
+When you think your black car is stolen because you don’t recognize the beige one in its place due to dirt, it’s time.

 And she’ll keep reminding herself that nothing is wrong, so that maybe she catches herself next time, before dunking under the murky water.